 - Well-Developed Individual Interest

-As an individual progresses through these phases, they are transitioning from being primarily extrinsically motivated to intrinsically motivated.
+As an individual progresses through these phases, they are transitioning from primarily extrinsic motivation to intrinsic motivation.
 Intrinsic motivation is well-documented as the primary driver of sustained personal growth.
-While this model may seem rudimentary, there are powerful, complex neurological forces behind it.
+While this model may seem rudimentary, there are powerful, complex neurological forces underpinning it.

 The Neuroscience of Developing Interests